Interactive Components

 - PollControlFactory

-Finally, we will use this factory in our presenter:
+and finally, we use it in our presenter:

 class PollPresenter extends Nette\Application\UI\Presenter